ewierschke/ad-password-expire-notify/README.md

 Execute php script with the -o flag to specifiying which OU to search for users with expiring passwords:

+When running from CentOS,
+* Postfix configuration is assumed to be working, php and php-ldap packages should be installed.
+* Edit /etc/php.ini to adjust the appropriate date.timezone = value as well as potential to include sendmail arguments for -F (for friendly/full name) and -f (for address of the from person)

 Example: /path/to/script/check_expire.php -o "CN=Users, DC=domain, DC=com"